eiwww/NODEJS_ORM_API_TEMPLATE/README.md

 " sequelize db:migrate " or " npx sequelize-cli db:migrate "

 # ( Optional to seed data)
-command: " sequelze db:seed:all " or " npx sequelize-cli db:seed:all "
+command: " sequelze db:seed:all " or " npx sequelize-cli db:seed:all "<br>
 PS: run only one time

 # Run the API use: